GlaIZier/mac-environment/README.md

 Or update the config to disable some tasks, e.g. `configure_homebrew: no` \
 By using these strategies you can execute tasks one by one.

+## Additional setup
+1. Choose fonts for powerline for iTerm2. \
+ iTerm2-Preferences-Profiles-Text-Font-Droid Sans Mono for Powerline. \
+ More info in Readme for the zsh role
+2. Install color scheme for iTerm2 \
+iTerm2-Preferences-Profiles-Colors-Color Presets-Solarized Dark
+3. Install transparency and blur iTerm2-Preferences-Profiles-Window

 ## Config
 You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
 For example, you can customize the installed packages and apps with something like: